 Prior to joining Exponent, Dr. Lee was a research assistant in the Department of Material Science and Engineering at the University of Illinois at Urbana-Champaign, and had work assignments at Xerox and Dow Corning.
+During her time at Xerox and Down Corning she studied the flow properties of toners and investigated new novel block copolymer synthesis techniques, respectively.
 At the University of Illinois, she was a member of the collaborative Autonomous Materials Systems at the Beckman Institute working in the area of mechanochemistry.
-Her research involved the incorporation of force-sensitive chemical groups (mechanophores) directly into the backbone of polymers (e.g., polyurethanes), to impart new functionalities to materials, such as self-sensing (i.e. color change) and self-healing.
-These “smart” polymers autonomically respond to changing mechanical environments and have potential applications as materials with built in force or damage detection capabilities.
+Her research involved the incorporation of force-sensitive chemical groups (mechanophores) directly into the backbone of polymers (e.g., polyurethanes) to impart new functionalities to materials, such as self-sensing (i.e. color change) and self-healing.
+These “smart” polymers autonomically respond to changing environmental conditions and are capable of intrinsically detecting applied forces or subsequent mechanical damage.

 CREDENTIALS & PROFESSIONAL HONORS